robguilarr/robguilar/content/posts/candy_crush_difficulty/candy_crush_difficulty.md

 ### Levels played in Episode

-First, let’s examine the number of registries per player
+First, let’s examine the number of registries per player.

-This will tell us, from the episode how many levels have each player recorded in the lapse of 7 days
+This will tell us, from the episode how many levels have each player recorded in the lapse of 7 days.

 ```python
 from plotly.subplots import make_subplots